edgedb/rfcs/text/1004-transactions-api.rst

 ``EarlyNetworkError`` or ``NetworkError``.
 Former is used in context where we catch network error before sending a request.

-``TransactionActiveError`` is introduced to signal that queries can't be executed on the connection object:
+``TransactionIsActiveError`` is introduced to signal that queries can't be executed on the connection object:

 .. code-block:: typescript

-    class TransactionActiveError extends InterfaceError {}
+    class TransactionIsActiveError extends InterfaceError {}

 Python Transactions API